 Afternoon: A visit to Door County wouldn’t be complete without a fish boil.
 Back at the resort, grab a seat by the fire pit and listen to the resident storyteller recount tales of the fish boil and the colorful characters who figure in its history, all with spectacular Newport State Park as the backdrop.
 Be prepared with your camera for the spectacular “boil over.”

-Dinner: Resort buffet, featuring Lake Michigan white fish, potatoes, onions, coleslaw, rye bread and cherry dessert.
+Dinner: Hotel restaurant buffet, featuring the traditional entrées and sides of an authentic fish boil, plus dessert.
 If you're not a fan of fish there will be lots of other delicious choices.

 Evening: We will meet a noted local nature photographer, see a selection of his favorite images, and learn how he captures the beauty of Door County.